awsdocs/amazon-pinpoint-user-guide/doc-source/welcome.md

 ### Provide Consistent Messaging with Templates<a name="welcome-templates"></a>

 Design consistent messages and reuse content more effectively by [creating and using message templates](messages-templates.md)\.
 A message template contains content and settings that you want to reuse in messages that you send for any of your Amazon Pinpoint projects\.
-You can use message templates in email messages, push notifications, and SMS messages\.
+You can use message templates in email messages, push notifications, SMS messages, and voice messages\.

 ### Send Test Messages<a name="welcome-transactional"></a>